Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Numerical Illustrations

-Table~\ref{tablesimulatedcoveragerates} shows simulated coverage rates of the various CSs we consider for $\poi=2$.
+Table~\ref{tablesimulatedcoveragerates_main} shows the simulated coverage rates of the various CSs under the sixteen different DGPs we consider in our simulations (four combinations of CEFs times four running variable distributions).
 We first discuss results for AR CSs, shown in the left panel.
-With the true smoothness bounds, coverage rates our bias-ware CSs are close to and mostly slightly above the nominal level irrespective of the distribution of the running variable, the degree of nonlinearity of the unknown functions, and the degree of identification strength.
-The slight overcoverage occurs because the function $\mu_Y(x)-\theta\mu_T(x)$ is not exactly quadratic, and thus does not achieve the worst-case bias.
-Using twice or half the true bounds mostly leads to minor increases and decreases in simulated coverage, respectively.
-Using ROT1 for the smoothness bounds leads to over-coverage, especially for setups with a discrete running variable.
-This is because the underlying global quadratic approximation tends to severely over-estimate the smoothness bounds in our DGPs.
-ROT2 bounds generally lead to good coverage except for DGPs with $B_Y=100$, where the underlying quadratic approximation leads to severe under-estimates of the smoothness bounds.
-Combining a naive approach, undersmoothing, or robust bias correction with an AR construction leads to CSs that undercover in all DGPs we consider, with the distortions being more severe (up to about 30 percentage points) for those with larger values of $B_Y$ and $B_T$.
+With the true smoothness bounds, the coverage rates of our bias-aware CSs are close to and mostly slightly above the nominal level, irrespective of running variable distribution, curvature of the unknown functions, and identification strength.
+The slight overcoverage occurs because the function $\mu_Y(x) - \theta\mu_T(x)$ is not exactly quadratic in either setting, and thus the bias does not achieve its worst-case value.
+Using twice the true bounds increases simulated coverage as expected, while half the true value results in meaningful undercoverage in some settings

+Using one of the ROTs for the smoothness bounds leads to potentially severe distortions in some settings, which highlights the need to investigate the fit of the respective underlying global polynomial approximation in practice (cf.\ Online Appendix~\ref{sec:appendixB}).
+Combining a naive approach, undersmoothing, or robust bias correction with an AR construction leads to CSs with undercoverage that is modest in some DGPs we consider, but can be substantial especially for those with more coarse running variable support, stronger curvature of the CEFs, and weak identification (high treatment CEF curvature).

+Turning to results for DM CIs in the right panel of Table~\ref{tablesimulatedcoveragerates_main}, we see that combining a bias-aware approach with this construction does not lead to CIs with correct coverage in all settings even when using the true smoothness bound.
+This is because bias-aware DM CIs only control the bias of a first-order approximation of the estimator on which they are based.
+Coverage distortions are particularly severe in settings of strong curvature, and they further amplify in settings with weak identification.
+Using the ROT choices for the smoothness bounds leads to further distortions in some cases.
+The coverage of DM CIs that use the naive approach, undersmoothing, or robust bias correction is distorted in most settings, and the distortions generally become more severe with a more coarse support, in settings with a higher curvature and it further amplifies in settings of weak identification (high treatment CEF curvature).

 \afterpage{ \begin{landscape}